The first of its kind, in a Georgia now gone.

 In 1883, with the old frame church no longer adequate for the parish’s needs, the present church was built.
 It was a bright, beautiful building, almost indistinguishable from Protestant churches of the time.
 Communicants arrived to a white clapboard church drawn by the peal of its bell, the same bell we hear today.
 Then, as now, towering double-hung sash windows let in generous amounts of light to the nave.

-Daily, trains rolled in and out of Sharon laden with cotton from surrounding plantations.
+During the height of its prosperity, trains rolled in and out of Sharon laden with cotton from surrounding plantations.
 It was a bustling community well into the early 20th century, but the onset of the boll weevil during and after 1915 decimated the cotton economy in Georgia and Sharon.
 Plantations were sold.
 People moved elsewhere.